Why Software Testing Needs Revolution? (and Here is How)

 Certification

-How many of you would agree to this statement – anyone can learn and explore more if he is not under pressure of exam?
+How many of you would agree with this statement – anyone can learn and explore more if he is not under the pressure of an exam?
 After years, we can understand that those races for marks took us nowhere.
 Instead, we would have taught the subject just to learn.

 The Tendency To Not Upgrade After Reaching A Position